When you file a chapter 13 bankruptcy petition, all collection activity on your student loans will stop, including garnishment.

 When to file the adversary proceeding

 You can file the adversary proceeding before or after your bankruptcy case ends.
 Many courts, however, prefer you file the adversary closer to the end of the case.
-Waiting until then provides clarity about your financial situation, which should make the court’s case easier to determine whether your student loans should be discharged.
+Waiting until then provides clarity about your financial situation, which should make the court’s case easier to determine whether your student loans should be discharged in bankruptcy.

 How does chapter 13 affect student loans?